garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 4.2 Webhooks (Configured at App Level)

-For Orchestrator 1.0 (no backend), webhooks can be minimal or even unused.
+For Task Assistant 1.0 (no backend), webhooks can be minimal or even unused.

 For future SaaS / Codex: